snotskie/ttrpg/site/src/characters.md

 ---

-### Blessed by Collaboration
+### Blessèd Collaboration

 Whenever you spend ①① or more to Help another character, they gain a bonus as though you had spent an additional ①①.

-### Synchronized Spark
+### Blessèd Ambience

-You may perform a Spark Stat Check using one of your Stats and one of the Stats of another willing character in the scene, so long as the chosen Stats are balanced, both characters have this ability, and the Blessing Die cost is paid between the two characters. *This Ability requires and extends Blessed by Collaboration.*
+Up to once per scene, you may adjust the "vibe" or "background music" of a space or situation subtly, such as making it feel cozier, more intense, or eerily calm.
+Others are unable to pinpoint what changed in the space or situation, but the atmosphere shifts to suit your intent.
+Then this ability cannot be activated again until you spend ④ to recharge it. *This Ability requires and extends Blessèd Collaboration.*

 ### Epic Storytelling

 Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may tell a rousing story or give a rousing speech.
-Each other character who hears the story or speech gains a Blessing Die. *This Ability requires and extends Blessed by Collaboration.*
+Each other character who hears the story or speech gains a Blessing Die. *This Ability requires and extends Blessèd Collaboration.*

+### Double Trouble

+During a Clash Endeavor, your summons may perform Spark rolls by working together in pairs, using one Stat from each, so long as the chosen Stats are balanced and you pay the Blessing die cost. *This Ability requires and extends Blessèd Collaboration.*

 ---